HPKCC

 FAIR DEDICATES MEMORIAL TREES

-the signs of an aging organization is the need to memorialize members
+signs of an aging organization is the need to memorialize members who

-who have died, and in the case of the Garden Fair Committee, beloved
+have died, and in the case of the Garden Fair Committee, beloved children

-children of members who have passed away all too soon.
-Naturally, we
+of members who have passed away all too soon.
+Naturally, we wanted to

-wanted to remember our friends by means of living trees, and in centrally
+remember our friends by means of living trees, and in centrally located

-located Nichols Park.
+Nichols Park.
 These trees were dedicated on Sunday, June 1.
+The children’s

-same time we honored the installation of the Mary Milner memorial bench,
+time we honored the installation of the Mary Milner memorial bench, which

-which is located just north of the Neighborhood Club facing the baseball
+is located just north of the Neighborhood Club facing the baseball diamond.

-diamond.
-This was financed by the Mary’s life companion, Eugenia
+This was financed by the Mary’s life companion, Eugenia Fawcett,

-memorial was the relocation of a group of roses in honor of Ruth Billingsley
+was the relocation of a group of roses in honor of Ruth Billingsley to

-to the bed fronting the new Park District Field House at the north end
+the bed fronting the new Park District Field House at the north end of

 Those present,